-The Shelter unit used for the PULSE Weekend Program has large comfortable furniture, bean bags, and is decorated to allow for group counseling and other group activities.
+An additional Shelter unit is used for the PULSE Weekend Program and has large comfortable furniture, bean bags, and is decorated to allow for group counseling and other group activities.
 It has the same configuration as both Shelter and Detention, with 12 single rooms with built in beds and a separate shower/bathroom that open onto a communal living space.
 The residents are court ordered into this program as part of their probationary disposition.
 This program includes, groups such as goal setting, community service, and there is a family piece as well.

-The Evening Reporting Center also uses this space, but on Monday through Thursdays.
+The Evening Reporting Center also uses this program space, but on Monday through Thursdays.
 Residents are picked up at home or school by program staff and eat a snack and dinner at the center.
-They do homework, some groups, such as the evidenced based curriculum, Thinking for a Change and Aggression Replacement Therapy and some Family Work.
-This is a coed diversionary program that started about two months ago.
+They do homework, some groups, such as the evidenced based curriculum: Thinking for a Change and Aggression Replacement Therapy and some Family Work.
+This is a coed diversionary program.
+The program space has doubled with the utilization of former office space.
+Shelter residents can and do participate in ERC evening programming, including groups.